ua-datalab/QNLP/README.md

 ### Details of args:

+`--expose_model1_val_during_model_initialization`: Pass this (dont have to do ==True) if you want the model1 to evaluate its performance in val/dev data while training itself.

-`--expose_model1_val_during_model_initialization`: pass this only if you want debugging done. i.e you are planning to attaching a debugging process from an IDE like visual studio code.
+`--do_debug`:  pass this only if you want debugging done. i.e you are planning to attaching a debugging process from an IDE like visual studio code.